JonahYates/Booths-Algorithm/README.md

 - 11 – no action

 Before the end of each iteration, an arithmetic shift right is also performed.
 This is also the reason why vectors were used; vectors allow indexing at certain positions and updating values, making shifting easy.
 Finally, once we exit the loop the result which is in _AC_ _Q_ is returned.

-### View the word doc to read analysis/rest of the report. - Jonah Yates